Protect yourself from scams

 - nbn will not ask you to pay money by gift card (iTunes/Coles/Google)

-- nbn will not verify your identity by asking you to take a ‘selfie’ holding your driver’s license, ask for your Medicare details, or request answers to personal security questions (such as where you went to school and names of family members.)
+- nbn will not verify your identity by asking you to take a ‘selfie’ holding your driver’s license, ask for your Medicare or passport details, or request answers to personal security questions (such as where you went to school and names of family members.)

 - nbn will not call to offer you the ability to stay connected during a power outage (blackout), or natural disaster for an extra fee.